anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The Registrar transiently stores the Header field information.
 The Registrar uses the Contents field to execute the Registrar functionality.
-However, when the Registrar replies, it inserts its DTLS message into the Contents field of a JPY message and sends it back to the Join Proxy.
+However, when the Registrar replies, it also extends its DTLS message with the header field in a JPY message and sends it back to the Join Proxy.
-The Registrar SHOULD NOT assume that it can decode the Header field.
-In the response JPY message the Registrar repeats all Header elements that were in the incoming JPY message.
+The Registrar SHOULD NOT assume that it can decode the Header Field, it should simply repeat it when responding.
 The Header contains the original source link-local address and port of the Pledge from the transient state stored earlier and the Contents field contains the DTLS payload.

 On receiving the JPY message, the Join Proxy retrieves the two parts.